aicirt2012/icm-webclient/README.md

 ```

 # Configuration
-Configuration files live in `config/` we are currently using webpack and karma for different stages of your application
+Configuration files live in `config/` we are currently using webpack for different stages of your application

 # Contributing
 You can include more examples as components but they must introduce a new concept such as `Home` component (separate folders), and Todo (services).
 I'll accept pretty much everything so feel free to open a Pull-Request